You are currently viewing Air Canada strike: How to claim your reimbursements (and the free €600)

 These are simple things that all travelers should know, which apply to almost all flight cancellations.

-If your flight was cancelled by Air Canada and the airline wouldn’t rebook you for free on another airline, you’re entitled to be reimbursed for the flight you had to buy.
+If your flight (any destination) was cancelled by Air Canada and the airline wouldn’t rebook you for free on another airline, you’re entitled to be reimbursed for the flight you had to buy.
 That’s the most obvious.

 If your flight was international, you’re also entitled to a reimbursement for your expenses incurred for hotels, meals, and more.
 But also potentially for your losses, like your lost wages!!!
 But as the protections established in Canada by the Liberal government are weak, it’s not easy to actually get this (even if you’re entitled to it even during a strike, based on case law).